codingwithIsioma/alx-low_level_programming/0x0D-preprocessor/README.md

 Task 3 - Function-like macro

-	Write a function-like macro ABS(x) that computes the absolute value of a number x.
+	Write a function-like macro ABS(x) that computes the absolute value of a number x

+Task 4 - SUM

+	Write a function-like macro SUM(x, y) that computes the sum of the numbers x and y.